Top 10 Deck Styles and How to Choose the Right One for Your Home

 Pros:

-• Offers exceptional privacy in suburban neighborhoods
+• Exceptional privacy in suburban neighborhoods

 • Provides wind protection and a sense of security